Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 Between death and the funeral, the family gathers for prayer.
 Friends and relatives visit to pay respects, and the atmosphere is one of communal grief rather than private mourning.

-The Trisagion (vigil prayer service)
+The Trisagion (memorial prayer service)

 The Trisagion may be served more than once between death and burial.
 It is the first formal liturgical act after death and sets the tone for what follows.
 The priest leads the prayers, and the family and close friends attend.